 How does Advanced Protection defend against phishing?

-In addition to a password to sign in to your Google Account, Advanced Protection requires you to use either a physical security key or your Android 7.0+ phone’s built-in security key.
+In addition to a password to sign in to your Google Account, Advanced Protection requires you to use either a physical security key, your Android 7.0+ phone’s built-in security key, or your iPhone running iOS 10.0+ with the free Google Smart Lock app.
 Security keys are the most secure form of 2-Step Verification.
 Even if you do fall for a phishing attack that discloses your username and password, an unauthorized user won't be able to access your account without one of your security keys.

-You can enroll in just one click if you have an Android 7.0+ phone.
-Otherwise, to enroll, you'll need to purchase two security keys — one wireless-enabled key to act as your main key, and one backup key.
+You can enroll in just one click if you have an Android 7.0+ phone, or by installing the free Google Smart Lock app on your iPhone running iOS 10.0+.
+Otherwise, you'll need to purchase two physical security keys — one to act as your main key, and one backup key.
 After you enroll, other authentication factors you might be used to, like codes sent via SMS or the Google Authenticator app, will no longer work.

 Safeguard your data by limiting access to it